Nontoxic Shot Regulations for Hunting Waterfowl and Coots in the U.S.

 |Tungsten-iron-polymer||41.5–95.2 tungsten, 1.5–52.0 iron, and 3.5–8.0 fluoropolymer||Rare Earth Magnet or Hot Shot®|

-* Coatings of copper, nickel, tin, zinc, zinc chloride, zinc chrome, and fluoropolymers on approved nontoxic shot types also are approved.
+* Coatings of copper, nickel, tin, zinc, zinc chloride, zinc chrome, fluoropolymers, and fluorescent thermoplastic on approved nontoxic shot types also are approved.

 ** The information in the “Field Testing Device” column is strictly informational, not regulatory.